 Underground transmission is much more expensive to install and much harder to maintain and troubleshoot, making restoration a much longer endeavor.
-For the Resiliency Connection project, we are designing a small portion of the line (approximately .6999 of a mile) to be built underground per industry guidelines and physical constraints.
+For the Resiliency Connection project, we are designing a small portion of the line (approximately one-half to three-fourths of a mile) to be built underground per industry guidelines and physical constraints.